Meet Michael Fitzgerald

 Treasurer Fitzgerald has become a leader in public service during his tenure as state treasurer.
-He has served as president of several national organizations, and he serves as trustee and custodian of Iowa’s three state pension funds.
+He has served as president of several national organizations, and he serves as trustee and custodian of Iowa’s state pension funds.
 In addition, he invests over three billion dollars of state operating funds.

 Treasurer Fitzgerald also oversees many consumer programs.
 The Great Iowa Treasure Hunt, his unclaimed property program, has returned over $260 million in lost property to the rightful owners.
 He is the administrator for Iowa’s 529 College Savings Programs, including College Savings Iowa, which now has over $5 billion invested and has distributed over $3 billion to help families pay for higher education.
 He also serves as administrator for IAble, a tax-advantaged savings program that helps Iowans to save for disability-related expenses.

 As state treasurer, Fitzgerald is active in national organizations that have an impact on issues in Iowa.

 National Association of State Auditors, Comptrollers and Treasurers (past president)

 National Association of Unclaimed Property Administrators (past president)